 To remove any dirt or debris from the headphones, take a compressed gas can and blow it into them.

-To remove dirt and buildup from the inside of your jack, insert a wooden toothpick in the jack.
+To remove dirt and buildup from the inside of your headphone jack, insert a wooden toothpick in the headphone jack.

 You can turn the volume up by pressing the volume buttons at the sides of the iPhone.
-The sound icon is located on the front.
-The ringer heading should not include “(headphones”)”.
+The sound tab is located on the front.
+The ringer heading should not include (headphones).
 The sensor will still believe that headphones are attached if it does.

-Go to “Settings,” General, and “Bluetooth” to turn off Bluetooth.
-To prevent sound from being sent to a Bluetooth headphone, move the Bluetooth switch to “Off“.
+Go to Settings, General, and Audio Device Manager to turn off Bluetooth.
+To prevent sound from being sent to Bluetooth headphones, move the sound device’s Bluetooth switch to Off.

 If you still have trouble hearing sound from your iPhone’s speaker, take it to a Store.

-You are now disabling sound from the audio output port by following these steps.
+You are now disabling sound from the audio output port of Windows 10 by following these steps.
 This will then direct the audio to your speakers.
+(30 seconds each step)

-- Hold both the [Windows Key] key and the [S] key simultaneously.
+- Hold both the Windows Key key and the [S] key simultaneously in Windows 10.

-- Click on [Sound] to open the menu.
+- Click on the Sound tab to open the menu.

 - Select the device that is plugged into the audio port in the box below.

-- Click [Manage sound devices] on the right.
+- Click [Audio Device manager] on the right.

 - Click the [Disable] button and locate the device in the audio port.